The humanitarian crisis in

 And apartheid is not

-, says UC Irvine professor Mark LeVine at Al-Jazeera.
+a subjective term, says UC Irvine professor Mark LeVine at Al-Jazeera.
 Since its formal

 implementation in 1948 in South